pnp/contoso/docs/list-view-invoke/tech-details.md

 The [Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/) allows us to create a buffer between requests (fast, many) and document generation (slower).
 This is a lightweight way to scale an application and met our needs - we also considered [Azure SQL](https://azure.microsoft.com/en-us/products/azure-sql/), but simple messaging worked in this case.

 One consideration is that we are storing the user's bearer token within the queue message.
-OK for a sample, but handling of token in production should adhear to the [best available guidance](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/secrets/secure-refresh-tokens).
+OK for a sample, but the handling of tokens in production should adhear to the [best available guidance](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/secrets/secure-refresh-tokens).

 ## Reference Links